glebbash/tg-event-scheduler/README.md

 Default timezone for messages is set to `Europe/Kiev`.

-You can change it on per chat basis.
+You can change it on per chat basis, see `/help` for list of commands.

 See: [parsing lib docs](https://docs.rs/chrono-tz/latest/chrono_tz/#modules) for available timezone.